-Mid Fade with Waves
+#14: Very Popular Mid Fade with Waves

 Waves in your crew cut are very popular, and these can be created with a comb and pomade to keep the hold.
-The mid fade with waves has been executed to perfection, taking the fade down to the skin and keeping it tight to the midpoint following the curve of the head shape.
+The mid fade with waves has been executed to perfection, taking the fade down to the skin and keeping it tight to the midpoint following the curve of your head shape.
 Not all afro hair types can achieve the wave so you will have to consult with your barber.

-Mid Fade V Cut for Men
+#15: Mid Fade V Cut for Men

-Short Mid Fade for Thin Hair
+#16: Outstanding Short Mid Fade for Thin Hair

-Mid Taper Haircut
+#17: Low-Maintenance Mid Taper Haircut

 Go for a mid-fade taper haircut with length on top for a classic gentleman’s cut.
 The hair is long on top and swept to the side, transitioning into a mid-fade taper with a low-maintenance diffused side part.
 The key to sleek hairstyles for men is a high sheen pomade.

-Medium Bald Fade Hairstyle
+#18: Trendy Medium Bald Fade Hairstyle

 A medium bald fade hairstyle is a great option for men who prefer a short close cut.
-This haircut is low-maintenance and doesn’t require product, but a low sheen wax or paste is useful to keep thicker hair tamed.
-Visit your stylist or barber every 3-4 weeks to maintain this hairstyle.
+This haircut is low-maintenance and doesn’t require product, but a low sheen wax or paste is useful to keep your thicker hair tamed.
+Visit your stylist or barber every 3-4 weeks to maintain your hairstyle.

-Low Mid Fade
+#19: Super Stylish Low Mid Fade

 Try a low mid fade for an edgy and super stylish cut.
 With a low fade, it’s best to keep more length on top to get a gradual effect of short to long.
 Ask your barber to line up your edges for a sharply defined hairline.

-Try a razor fade haircut if you want to debulk thick hair.
+Try a razor fade haircut if you want to debulk your thick hair.
 This short mid fade razored look is clean-cut, yet stylish, and looks best on long face shapes.
 Ask your barber or stylist to line up your hairline for that extra wow factor.

-Mid Fade Crop Top
+#21: Bold Mid Fade Crop Top

 A mid fade crop top offers a bold look while still being appropriate for a professional setting.
 The taper starts between your temples and ears, without being too dramatic.
 Mid fades are an overall flattering haircut, especially for round face shapes, because they take away width from the sides.